 The Annual Governance Statement is a mandatory requirement.
-It provides assurance that the Trust has a generally sound system of internal control that supports the achievement of its policies, aims and objectives, and provides details of any significant internal control issues
+It provides assurance that the Trust has a generally sound system of internal control that supports the achievement of its policies, aims and objectives, and provides details of any significant internal control issues.

 The Statement must be signed off by the Chief Executive, as the accounting officer, on behalf of the Board of Directors.
 It is part of the annual report and accounts and subject to external audit scrutiny.
-The external auditor will report on inconsistencies between information in the Statement and his/her knowledge of the Trust and any failure to comply with Monitor requirements.
+The external auditor will report on inconsistencies between information in the Statement and his knowledge of the Trust and any failure to comply with Department of Health requirements.
 Detailed guidance on the format and contents of the Statement is available in Monitor's NHS Foundation Trust Annual Reporting Manual.

 The Head of Internal Audit provides an annual opinion to the accounting officer and the Audit Committee on the adequacy and effectiveness of the risk management, control and governance processes to support the Statement.
-The draft Opinion is considered at agenda item 3 (d).